ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.1.1 Sanity Check
 After the packets received from the Registration Client, the system performs the sanity check as follows:
 1. **Authentication** - Authenticates the packet whether it is received from the verified source.
 2. **Virus Scan** - Performs a virus scan of that received packet and  move it to the DMZ file System.
-Refer below for the process:
+Refer to the below process:
-   * The system sends the byte array of the encrypted packet to the virus scanner.
+   * Sends the byte array of the encrypted packet to the virus scanner.
+   * If the virus scanner finds a virus, then the system rejects the packet.
+   * Sends the byte array of the encrypted packet received to decrypt the Packet.
-   * When virus scanning is successful, the system decrypts the packets in-memory and sends the byte array of the decrypted packet to the virus scanner.
+   * If decryption fails, then the system rejects the packet.
+   * Sends the byte array of the decrypted Packet received to the virus scanner.
    * If the virus scanner finds a virus, then the system rejects the packet.
    * If the virus scanner do not finds a virus, then the system moves the packet to DMZ file system.
 3. **Packet Integrity Check** - Calculates a hash sequence of the packet and compares with that of the hash sequence received from the registration client, to verify that the packet was not tempered during transit.
 Refer below for the process: